zohayb23/Recruiter.Ai/README.md

   - Semantic search using dense embeddings
   - Hybrid search capabilities

-- **Boolean Search Builder**:
+- **Boolean Search System** (New in feature/boolean-search):
-  - Visual boolean query builder
+  - Visual boolean query builder with intuitive UI
-  - Support for AND, OR, NOT operators
+  - Support for complex boolean expressions (AND, OR, NOT)
-  - Grouping with parentheses
+  - Nested grouping with parentheses
-  - Template saving and management
-  - Real-time skill suggestions
+  - Real-time skill suggestions and validation
+  - Search template management
+  - Advanced skill matching algorithms

 - **Multiple Format Support**: